Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dogs shiver for many reasons.
 The cause could be something benign, such as excitement, anxiety, or being too cold.
 But if your dog is shaking and not cold, it could be a sign of health problems.
 Some breeds are also predisposed to shivering due to various factors or health problems that are specific to the breed.

-If you notice your dog shivering out of the blue, chances are, you may be concerned about it.
-Some breeds however may be specifically predisposed to shivering due to various factors, and several of them are dog health problems specific to the breed.
-The following list will address some possible causes of shivering so you can bring them to your veterinarian's attention.
-Ultimately, only your veterinarian may be able to diagnose and determine the most appropriate treatment plan to effectively take care of any underlying medical conditions known for causing trembling in your dog.
+Below, you'll find some possible symptoms and causes of shivering or trembling, as well as things you should bring to your veterinarian's attention.
+Ultimately, only your veterinarian will be able to diagnose and determine the most appropriate treatment plan to effectively take care of any underlying medical conditions known for causing trembling in your dog.

 - Feeling Pain

 13 Common Causes Why Your Dog May Be Shivering and Lethargic

 Here are some common, and not so common, causes of shivering in dogs.
 Please consult with your vet for a proper diagnosis.

 1. Fever or High Body Temperature (Hyperthermia)